batinay1337/batinay1337/README.md

 ![batinayuniverse](https://res.cloudinary.com/batinay1337/image/upload/v1628121608/batinayuniverse_ctnrmd.jpg)

 <h1 align="center">Hi 👋, I'm Batınay</h1>
-<h3 align="left">I’m a junior front-end developer based in Izmir, Turkey.</h3>
+<h3 align="left">I’m a CE Engineering Student based in Izmir, Turkey.</h3>

 <h3 align="left">
-                I've been working in the industry for almost a year.
-I have a passion for learning new concepts and technologies.
-                My goal is to grow as a person by learning new skills and languages.
-I want to use that knowledge to solve
-                real
-                world problems and contribute to the community.</h3>
+                    I'm interested in C#, Kotlin and Python.
+Artificial intelligence and mobile development are the topics I want to continue in my business life.
+Secure a responsible career opportunity to fully utilize my training and skills, while making a significant contribution to the success of the company.</h3>

 <br>